May 7, 2026 · 5 min read

 feedback

-Submit thumbs up or down for an example or in general for a session.
-Has also optional text feedback and tool name parameters.
+Submit thumbs up or down for an example or for a session.
+It also supports optional text feedback and tool name parameters.

 What’s new: Code Navigation